The

 like India, Jamaica, Canada, etc.

-The main problem was that the smallest
+The main problem was that if a law we passed had the smallest

 That is the tightrope that we walked.
+But it was even worse than that.

-Also, all the European
+All the European

 nations were looking to gain a foothold in America by taking over one